rushabh2390/datanumberfastapi/README.md

-# FAVM Application (TO-DO application have backend in FASTAPI and store in MongoDB and frontend in Vue CLi)
+# Datanumber FASTAPI application have backend in FASTAPI and store in POSTGRESQL)
 ---
 ## Required  npm(version: 8.1.2) and python(version >3.7) mongoDB(version 4.4.0)
 ---